harryharrold/open-contracting-data-standard/pages/progress.md

 _In progress_

+### PyCon in Montreal (April 14-17)

+People from the Open Contracting Data Standard effort led a sprint in the Open Spaces rooms at PyCon

+_[post about what was worked on](http://open-contracting.github.io/2014/06/10/pycon-sprint-b.html), [post on what was discussed](http://open-contracting.github.io/2014/05/25/pycon-sprint.html_

 ### Open Data Blending Tool - April 2014

 A set of tools to help find common ground across different naming conventions / standards in open contracting data.